CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

   app_use_talend_tomcat: 'yes'
   app_tomcat_port: 8080
   ```
-  To update customer's Tomcat configuration, use `app_tomcat_setup: 'yes'` and specify Tomcat home folder, port and mode.
-For example:
+  To use customer's Tomcat, use `app_use_talend_tomcat: 'no'`.
+In this case, you will need to specify following parameters:
   ```
   app_tomcat_port: 8080
   app_tomcat_home: '/opt/tomcat'
   app_tomcat_mode: 'direct'
   app_tomcat_setup: 'yes'
   ```
-  These parameters will be taken in account only if `app_use_talend_tomcat: 'no'`.
 - Systemd

   If you want to install as systemd service, use `app_install_systemd` parameter, for which allowed values are "yes" or "no".
 For example: